eComputerTips is reader-supported. When you buy through links on our site, we may earn a small commission without any additional cost to you.

-What are the 5 best laptops for accounting students in 2020?
+What are the best laptops for accounting students?
 Ideally, the attributes that an accounting student should look for in a laptop may vary but the basic features and characteristics remain the same for all.

 Practically speaking, the accounting programs and software are not very demanding, and therefore, as an accounting student you may tend to use any type of laptop for your classes.

 However, you will be better off if you are more strategic in your laptop selection process.